MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/using-microsoft-dynamics-utilities.md

 3. If you have selected Organizational Account, provide the required configuration information for using Organizational Accounts.

-Provide the Azure AD domain name for the user accounts.
+Provide the Microsoft Entra domain name for the user accounts.
 An example is *contoso.onmicrosoft.com*.
 Provide the name of the SQL Server instance where the web components database is stored and the name of the web components database.

 4. Click OK.
 The Additional Tasks window reappears.